App-vNext/Polly/README.md

 * [Dylan Reisenberger](https://twitter.com/softwarereisen) sits down virtually with [Bryan Hogan](https://twitter.com/bryanjhogan) of [NoDogmaBlog](http://nodogmablog.bryanhogan.net/) for an [Introduction to Polly podcast](http://nodogmapodcast.bryanhogan.net/71-dylan-reisenberger-the-polly-project/).
 Why do I need Polly?
 History of the Polly project.
 What do we mean by resilience and transient faults?
 How retry and circuit-breaker help.
 Exponential backoff.
 Stability patterns.
 Bulkhead isolation.
 Future directions (as at April 2017).

+## Twitter

+* Follow [Dylan Reisenberger on twitter](https://twitter.com/softwarereisen) for notification of new Polly releases, advance notice of new proposals, occasional tweets of interesting resilience articles (no junk).

 ## Videos

 * From MVP [Houssem Dellai](https://github.com/HoussemDellai), a [youtube video on How to use Polly with Xamarin Apps](https://www.youtube.com/watch?v=7vsN0RkFN_E), covering wait-and-retry and discussing circuit-breaker policy with a demonstration in Xamarin Forms.
 Here is the [source code](https://github.com/HoussemDellai/ResilientHttpClient) of the application demonstrated in the video.
 Draws on the [`ResilientHttpClient`](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/BuildingBlocks/Resilience/Resilience.Http/ResilientHttpClient.cs) from Microsoft's [eShopOnContainers project](https://github.com/dotnet-architecture/eShopOnContainers).